jawj/zapatos-demo/docs.md

 CREATE TABLE "tags"
 ( "tag" TEXT NOT NULL
 , "bookId" INTEGER NOT NULL REFERENCES "books"("id") );

 CREATE UNIQUE INDEX "tagsUniqueIdx" ON "tags"("tag", "bookId");
 ```

 Now, let's say I want to show a list of books, each with its (one) author and (many) associated tags.
-I could knock up a manual query for this, but it gets quite hairy, and the `select` shortcut has an option called `lateral` that can do most of it for us.
+We could knock up a manual query for this, of course, but it gets quite hairy.
+The `select` shortcut has an option called `lateral` that can nest other `select` queries and do it for us.

 Let's try it: